Logo BusinessBecause - The business school voice

 “The GRE Verbal side is also considered harder due to the amount and obscurity of the vocabulary.
 But vocabulary is easier to study than some of the GMAT Verbal content which requires a deeper understanding.”

 Sameer, from MBA Crystal Ball, says candidates’ educational and professional backgrounds tend to influence their choice of test.
 “Candidates with engineering backgrounds generally find the GMAT to be easier, while those from liberal arts backgrounds prefer the GRE,” he says.
-MBA Crystal Ball research shows four in five MBA candidates prefer the GMAT over the GRE.

 Standardized tests are all about competitive advantage as you’re scored in relation to other test takers, Cara notes.
 She’s noticed test takers who take the GMAT and the GRE record similar equivalent scores across both tests.

-Ultimately, you should consider which test is easier or harder in relation to your own abilities and ensure you make an informed decision on which admission test, GMAT or GRE, is right for you
+Ultimately, you should consider which test is easier or harder in relation to your own abilities and ensure you make an informed decision on which admission test, GMAT or GRE, is right for you.

 Considering an MBA?

-Download our MBA Application Guide
+Read our MBA Application Guide

 *BusinessBecause is owned by GMAC.
 This article is intended as an objective guide, comparing the tangible differences between the GMAT and the GRE.
 Test-takers should make their own decision on which test to pursue.